Christianity in East Germany: Die Wende

 In the last few years of the GDR, more and more citizens began to use the voting booths.
 Church congregations organized themselves to ensure that members were present at every voting location.
 These members encouraged voters to exercise their right to use the voting booths.
 After polls were closed, church members participated in the counting and recording of tallies.
 The government was actually happy to have the church representatives present.
 For as long as the churches certified the results, the government had even more reason to claim legitimacy.

 In May, 1989, however, it was exactly the church who destroyed the government's credibility.
 Popular unrest was rising, and many more citizens were willing to voice their dissatisfaction with their votes.
 At the May 7th elections, church members were once again present to insure fair play.
 On the next day, state-controlled newspapers published only overall vote totals for larger metro areas without providing totals from each local poll.
 The results claimed commanding support for the government.
 Church members, in disbelief of the high percentage of supporting votes, began collecting counts from other local churches who had been present at other local polls.
 Their totals proved that the government reports were false.

 The government fraud came as the last straw for many East German citizens.
 It was shortly thereafter, when Hungary opened its borders, that disillusioned thousands began to flee the country.
 The discovered voting manipulation served as perhaps the greatest catalyst in bringing about the revolution at that time.
 Had the churches not acted as a guard against this deception, party candidates would have held their claims to legitimacy.

-It is probably impossible to speculate as to how the story might have unfolded from there.
+The church had a central role before and after the Revolution.
+They would take part in conducting dialogue between the citizens and government officials.
+They were also involved in planning mass protest and provided activists groups with safe places to meet.
+After the revolution the church was involved in the forum debating the future shape and structure of the new German society and government.
+Many high ranking church figures even got important positions in this new German government.